v6d-io/v6d/k8s/cmd/README.md

 ### Synopsis

 Deploy the cert-manager in the cert-manager namespace.
-You could specify a stable or development version of the cert-manager and we suppose not to create a new namespace to install the cert-manager.
-The default version is v1.9.1.
+The default version of cert-manager is v1.9.1.

 ```
 vineyardctl deploy cert-manager [flags]